EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

       - Or the amount of slots to increase/decrease on each growth step when given in a line repeat section.
       - Ships/slots are distributed evenly over the line between the start and the end coordiate.
    - `skip [first] [last]` Indicates if the first and/or last slot in the line needs to be skipped.
+   - `centered` Indicates that the line grows from the center instead of the start position.
    - `repeat`: Section for repeating a line when the formation needs to grow.
       - Repeat lines that reach a size of 0 will not repeat further.
 - `arc`: Begins a partial or full circle.